typelevel/doobie/doc/src/main/tut/15-FAQ.md

 ---
 layout: book
-number: 14
+number: 15
-title: Extensions for H2
+title: Frequently-Asked Questions
 ---

 In this chapter we address some frequently-asked questions.
 Setup is the same as most prior chapters.